 Practical and PC lab sessions will take place in the following ways:

-10 Practical sessions: working groups and students’ presentations
+10 Practical sessions: working groups and students’ presentations.
+(4 hours)

-Slides and additional readings will be provided during the course and uploaded on the e-learning platform.
+• Slides and additional readings that will be provided during the course at the end of each lecture and uploaded on the e-learning platform.

-The syllabus can be subject to modifications and changes during the course.
-Please check periodically on elearning for updates and communications from the instructor.
+NB: The syllabus can be subject to modifications and changes during the course.
+Please check periodically the course page on e-learning for possible changes and communications from the instructor.